 Many dealers will offer a car deal when they don’t actually have that model in stock in order to get you to visit (i.e. the bait and switch).
-Another common scenario is they will provide a price that does not include all applicable fees for an unpleasant surprise at the dealership.
+Another common scenario is to provide a price that does not include all applicable fees for an unpleasant surprise at the dealership.
 Here are some other common TrueCar scams.

 TrueCar Review – The Good & Bad